The Innocence (film)

 The Innocence (La innocència) is a 2019 Spanish drama film directed by Lucía Alemany (in her feature film debut), starring Carmen Arrufat alongside Laia Marull, Sergi López, and Joel Bosqued.

 The film was nominated for two Goya Awards.

 Plot

-Set in a rural area of the province of Castellón, the plot deals about the dilemma of abortion faced by Lis, a teenager who has an unwanted pregnancy imperiling her dreams of becoming a circus artist.
+Set in a rural area of the province of Castellón, the plot deals about Lis, a girl who dreams of becoming a circus artist and escaping her small town, even though she knows that to achieve this she'll have to defy her parents.
+It's summer, and Lis spends her days playing in the street and flirting with a boy.
+When the neighbors begin to whisper about their relationship, Lis is forced to keep it a secret from her parents.
+It will be a relationship that changes her life forever.

 Production

 The film was produced by Turanga Films, Un Capricho de Producciones, and Lagarto Films, with additional backing from IVC, ICEC, À Punt, TV3, Movistar Plus+ and ECAM's La Incubadora.

 Director-screenwriter Alemany had an abortion when she was 17 and was raised in Traiguera, the main shooting location for the film.

 Themes

 Female perspective in cinema

 Director Lucía Alemany has described The Innocence as a film that could "only have been made by a woman," highlighting its focus on intimate female relationships and lived experience.
 In an interview with eCartelera, she positioned the film within a broader wave of contemporary Spanish cinema made by women, such as Summer 1993 by Carla Simón and Journey to a Mother's Room by Celia Rico Clavellino.
 These works, she argued, offer narratives shaped by a specifically female gaze, particularly in their exploration of mother–daughter dynamics: "She’s the one who gave you life, you’ve been in her womb for nine months and she’s passed everything on to you, her fears and phobias… Healing that relationship is important — otherwise, your life feels a bit blocked."